wandersick/aerozoom-doc/README.md

 **Note**: AeroZoom works better with administrator rights.
 If UAC is on, it asks for rights to elevate itself automatically.

 For more information, read the [README](https://github.com/wandersick/aerozoom-doc/tree/master/README) and [100+ tips](https://github.com/wandersick/aerozoom-doc/blob/master/100%2BTips.md).

+## Donation

+If AeroZoom or my other free utilities help you, consider donating $1 at https://about.me/wandersick which would be encouraging and much appreciated.